hadley/adv-r/Computing-on-the-language.md

 f()
 ```

-To make it easier to experiment with `substitute()`, `pryr()` provides the `subs()` function.
+To make it easier to experiment with `substitute()`, `pryr` provides the `subs()` function.
 It works exactly the same way as `substitute()` except it has a shorter name and if the second argument is the global environment it turns it into a list.
-Together, this makes it much easier to experiement with substitution:
+Together, this makes it much easier to experiment with substitution:

 ```R
 subs(a + b + x)